Gaben5224/SimpleDataCollector/README.md

 - Getting to know Linq
 - Getting to know Ms-Sql

-What this application do?
+What does this application do?
-It is designed to collect data on workflows whose performance can be measured because there are defined standards.
+It was designed to collect data on workflows whose performance can be measured because there are defined standards.
 The data is collected in a .csv file so that reports can be easily generated in Excel.